 #SixforSunday is a blog feature started by A Little but A Lot in 2017.
 It’s a weekly blog post where you get to share 6 books which fill a certain prompt.
-This week’s prompt gets a little spooky as it is about characters you would NOT want to meet in real life.

 6. A Walk to Remember